 Guidance on the role of audit committees

-The guide for Commonwealth entities on the role of audit committees covers matters that an accountable authority can consider when determining their audit committee's functions, structure and conduct.
+The Guide for Commonwealth entities on the role of audit committees (RMG-202 Audit committees) covers matters that an accountable authority can consider when determining their audit committee's functions, structure and conduct.

 The guide assists entities to establish a well-functioning and effective audit committee.
 It covers: